onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 <div id="delta-scroll-play" style="position: absolute; top: 0; left: 0" class="icon icon-small icon-square"><div class="icon-play"></div></div>
 </div>

-Now that our world scrolls smoothly, let's see about bringing it to life.
+Not much has changed visually.
+But our scroll speed's now decoupled from our frame rate.
+Let's see about bringing our world to life.

 ## If a tree falls in a forest ##